The Catch (baseball): The play

-In the top of the 8th inning, with the score tied 2–2, Giants starting pitcher Sal Maglie walked Indians lead off hitter Larry Doby.
+In the top of the 8th inning, with the score tied 2–2, Giants starting pitcher Sal Maglie walked Indians leadoff hitter Larry Doby.
 Al Rosen singled, putting runners on first and second.
 New York manager Leo Durocher summoned left-handed relief pitcher Don Liddle to pitch to Cleveland's Wertz, a left-handed batter.

 Wertz worked the count to two balls and one strike before hitting Liddle's fourth pitch about 420 feet to deep center field.
 In many stadiums, the ball would have been a home run, which would have given the Indians a 5–2 lead.
 However, the Polo Grounds center field was the deepest in the league, marked as 483 ft, (Note: The center field measurement at the Polo Grounds was marked differently at different times; see discussion in the Broadcast section.) and Mays, who was playing in shallow center field, made an on-the-run, over-the-shoulder catch at the warning track for the out.
 Having caught the ball, he immediately spun and threw to second base.
 Doby, the runner on second, might have been able to score the go-ahead run had he tagged at the moment the ball was caught; as it was, he ran when the ball was hit, then had to scramble back to tag.
 Mays' throw went to second base, holding Cleveland to runners at first and third with one out.

 Right-hander Marv Grissom then relieved Liddle, who supposedly remarked to coach Freddie Fitzsimmons, "Well, I got my man."
 Grissom walked pinch hitter Dale Mitchell to load the bases, then struck out pinch hitter Dave Pope, and got catcher Jim Hegan to fly out, ending the inning with no runs scored.